taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 Once the txList is validated, a L2 block can be generated, but the block may potential be empty.
 This is because some transactions in the txList may be _unqualified_.

-A _qualified transaction_ is one that:
+A _qualified transaction_ satisfies the following conditions:

 -   Its nonce is valid, e.g., equivalent to the sender account's current nonce (rule#3 in Ethereum yellow paper);
 -   Its sender account has no contract code deployed and (rule#4 in Ethereum yellow paper), and;